 Portfolio Manager Primary Role Title and Recent Biography Todd Griesbach, CFA RMB Fund Responsible for the day-to-day management of the RMB Fund's investment portfolio since July 2016.
 Senior Vice President and Portfolio Manager of the Adviser (since 2011).
-Christopher C. Faber RMB Small Cap Fund RMB SMID Cap Fund Mr. Faber has been a portfolio manager of the Adviser since 2017.
-Prior to that, Mr. Faber was the President and a portfolio manager of IronBridge Capital Management, L.P. ("IronBridge") from 1999 to 2017.
+Christopher C. Faber RMB Small Cap Fund RMB SMID Cap Fund Mr. Faber, Senior Vice President and Portfolio Manager of the Adviser, has had primary day-to-day responsibility for the management of the Fund's portfolio since inception of its predecessor fund in August 2002.
+Prior to joining the Adviser in 2017, Mr. Faber was the President and a portfolio manager of IronBridge Capital Management, L.P. ("IronBridge") from 1999 to 2017.
 Mr. Faber was a founding partner of HOLT Value Associates, L.P., the former parent company of IronBridge, from May 1986 to April 1999.
 Senior Vice President and Portfolio Manager of the Adviser (since 2017).
-Jeffrey B. Madden RMB Small Cap Fund RMB SMID Cap Fund Mr. Madden has been a portfolio manager of the Adviser since 2017, and was a portfolio manager of IronBridge from 2000 to 2017.
-Mr. Madden was a consultant with Accenture from 1998 to 2000.
-Senior Vice President and Portfolio Manager of the Adviser (since 2017).
 Anton Schutz Financial Services Fund Responsible for the day-to-day management of the Financial Services Fund's investment portfolio since inception in 1999.
+Mr. Schutz is Mendon's Lead Portfolio Manager for the Financial Services Fund and has final decision-making authority with respect to the Fund's other portfolio managers.
 President and Portfolio Manager of Mendon (since 1996).
-Masa Hosomizu, CFA Japan Fund International Fund Responsible for the day-to-day management of the Japan Fund's and International Fund's investment portfolios since inception in December 2017 and 2019, respectively.
+Masa Hosomizu, CFA Japan Fund International Fund Responsible for the day-to-day management of the Japan Fund's investment portfolio since inception in December 2017.
+Responsible for the day-to-day management of the International Fund's investment portfolio since 2019.
+Mr. Hosomizu is the Adviser's Lead Portfolio Manager for the Japan Fund and International Fund and has final decision-making authority with respect to the Fund's other portfolio managers.
 Partner and Portfolio Manager of the Adviser (since 2013).
 Prior experience includes: Coghill Capital Management (Portfolio Manager) (2009 to 2013), (Research Analyst) (2005 to 2008); Nomura Securities (various roles including Equity Research Sales and Wealth Management Advisor) (1998 to 2005).
 Mr. Hosomizu received a BA in Law from the University of Tokyo and an MBA from the University of Chicago.
+IIhwa Lee Japan Fund Responsible for the day-to-day management of the Japan Fund's investment portfolio since May 2022.
+Vice President and Portfolio Manager of the Adviser (since 2017).
+Prior experience includes: Crystal Rock Capital Management, Equity Research Analyst (2016-2017); Cambridge Associates Asia Pte Ltd, Investment Director (2012-2015); Artisan Partners, Equity Research Intern (2011); and Mirae Asset Securities, Quant Analyst (2007-2010).
+Mr. Lee received a BA in Economics and Psychology from Seoul National University and an MBA from the University of Chicago Booth School of Business.
+Jim Plumb International Fund Responsible for the day-to-day management of the International Fund's investment portfolio since May 2022.
+Vice President and Portfolio Manager of the Adviser (since June 2017).
+Prior experience includes: IronBridge Capital Management (Senior Equity Analyst) (2005 to 2017).
+Dan GoldFarb Financial Services Fund Responsible for the day-to-day management of the Financial Services Fund's investment portfolio since May 2022.
+Portfolio Manager of the Adviser (since September 2020).
+Prior experience includes: Self-employed from 2019 to 2020; Portfolio Manager at AlphaOne Micro Cap Fund (2017 to 2019).
+Mr. GoldFarb received a BA from Hobart College and an MBA from the Owen Graduate School of Management, Vanderbilt University.
+John Heffern Financial Services Fund Responsible for the day-to-day management of the Financial Services Fund's investment portfolio since May 2022.
+Portfolio Manager of the Adviser (since November 2021).
+Prior experience includes: Founder/Principal KCA/Princeton Advisors, LLC (2016 to 2021).